-The Examiners reserve the right to exclude from progression to MSc anyone who meets the minimum progression requirements but whom they consider to be unsuitable for project work.
+The Examiners reserve the right to exclude anyone who meets the minimum progression requirements but whom they consider to be unsuitable for project work.

 No student will be permitted to progress to the MSc before meeting the specified coursework requirements.